childmindresearch/actfast/README.md

 ## Usage

-The package provides a single function, `read`, which reads an actigraphy file and returns a dictionary with file format info, unstructured metadata, and sensor data arrays.
+The package provides a single function, `read`, which reads an actigraphy file and returns a dictionary:

 ```python
 import actfast